 For example, during the 2008/2009 year, the deeming rates were progressively halved (from 4% and 6% reducing to 2% and 3% respectively) due to the falls in interest rates.
 When interest rates increased, the deeming rates increased to 3% and 4.5%, before dropping to 2.5% and 4% respectively from March 2013, and then 2% and 3.5% respectively from 4 November 2013, and then falling again to 1.75% and 3.25% from 20 March 2015.

 When the deeming rates rise, the deemed income from financial assets (such as shares and term deposits, and from 1 January 2015 certain super pensions) counted for the Age Pension also rises, although that’s assuming your assets are still valued at the same level.
 Clearly, the value of a person’s financial assets can fluctuate as well, depending on the type of financial investments that a person holds.

 Likewise, when the deeming rates fall, the deemed income linked to your financial assets also falls, assuming your assets are valued at the same level.

-Important: Deeming rates don’t change as frequently as interest rates and the deeming rates are generally lower than term deposit rates, although currently the deeming rates are higher than term deposit rates which I believe penalises Age Pensioners.
-The federal government’s latest drop in the deeming rates this time does mean that interest rates and deeming rates are becoming more aligned.
+Important: Deeming rates don’t necessarily change as frequently as interest rates and the deeming rates are generally lower than term deposit rates, although currently the deeming rates are higher than term deposit rates which I believe penalises Age Pensioners.
+The federal government’s latest drop in the deeming rates does mean that interest rates and deeming rates are becoming more aligned again.
 You can read about how deeming works in more detail by reading the Department of Human services website page on deeming Department of Human Services web page on deeming.